PlummersSoftwareLLC/Primes/CONTRIBUTING.md

 It's possible that the number of bits per flag is unknown.
 For example, this can be the case if an implementation uses a "boolean" basic type provided by the language, and the language does not define how booleans are logically stored in memory.

-#### Label
+#### Tag

-The [output label](#output) for the flag size is `bits`.
+The [output tag](#output) for the flag size is `bits`.
 The value should reflect the exact number of bits that are occupied by each prime number flag.
-If an implementation doesn't write a `bits` label to output, the bit count per label is considered to be unknown.
+If an implementation doesn't write a `bits` tag to output, the bit count per tag is considered to be unknown.

 #### Badge